 Missouri governor stirred disputes before affair, indictment

-Missouri Republican Gov. Eric Greitens courted controversy and touched off political disputes even before acknowledging an extramarital affair that led to his indictment in February on a felony invasion of privacy charge and a blistering report from a state House investigatory committee this week.
+Missouri Republican Gov. Eric Greitens courted controversy and touched off political disputes even before acknowledging an extramarital affair that led to his indictment Thursday on a felony invasion of privacy charge.

 But he also made missteps as a first-time candidate and then as a freshman governor, raising questions in particular about secrecy.